yidoyoon/leetcode-auto-reset/README.md

 # Leetcode Auto Reset

-If you're studying through LeetCode, there's one feature you might miss: 'Auto Code Reset'.
+If you're studying through LeetCode, there's one feature you might need: 'Auto Code Reset'.
 When revisiting problems for review, your previous answers always remain.
 Manually resetting them each time is a hassle!
 This Chrome extension automates this tedious repetitive task for you.

 ## Prerequisite